cryptum-official/cryptum-sdk/README.md

 ## About The Project

 This project provides a handy way to integrage your JavaScript code with Cryptum's backend through simple function calls that do all the heavy lifting for you.
-Learn more about Cryptum [here](https://blockforce.in/).
+Learn more about Cryptum <a href="https://cryptum.io" target="_blank">here</a>.

 ## First Steps